vivaldi-va/vim-dotfiles/README.markdown

 comments in the `.vimrc` file for more details, and check out the individual bundles that are pulled in on github until I decide to annotate & comment on what each of them do.

+### OSX

+To get airline icons working properly, you need to install one of the patched fonts from Powerline's font [repository](https://github.com/powerline/fonts) and set it as the terminal's typeface.

 ## Screenshot